 You will also want to check out the notorious Stray Cats, Collins Kids, The Chop Tops and Greaseballs.

 The Rockabilly Rod

 The world of Rockabilly is not just about the music and the looks...classic cars are incorporated into the mix just as much as music or style.
 The classics are known to many rockabillies as "hot rods" and some of the less-shiny and re-made classics are called "rat rods".
-A good example of a rat rod - when one cat asks the other cat, "when is your rod going to be done?" and the response is, "what are you talkin' bout? it is done!"
+A good example of a rat rod is when one cat asks the other cat, "When is your rod going to be done?" and the response is, "What are you talkin' bout?
+It is done!"

-If you need to educate yourself on the different cars of the forties and fifties, check out these sites: www.hotrod.com and www.roadsters.com.
+If you need to educate yourself on the different cars of the forties and fifties, check out these sites: Hotrod and Roadsters.
 They have wonderful pictures and historical write-ups on a variety of hot rods from the fifties and other decades.
 Oh, mama...looking at those hot rods makes me want to jump into the computer screen and into the front seat!

 Rat rods can be a little less expensive, if you are on a tighter budget...and they give off a tougher 'vibe.
 Do a google search on where to buy rat rods and all sorts of sites pop up.

 If you cannot afford to find the right rod to match your new 'billy lifestyle, never fear!
 You can always attend the hot rod and classic car shows in your community or hometown and fantasize about which car will be yours in the future!

 KateEmilie from Swadlincote on November 02, 2017:

 Kitty Fields (author) from Summerland on June 10, 2013: